bellingcat/EDGAR/README.md

 # Install dependencies
 poetry install

+# Set up pre-commit hooks to keep your code formatted
+poetry run pre-commit install
 ```

 Check out [Important commands](#important-commands) below for next steps.

 ### Developing using a GitHub Codespace

 This project uses a custom Development Container supported by GitHub Codespaces.
-Creating a new Codespace automatically takes care of installing all supported Python interpreters, the Poetry package manager, and Python dependencies for you.
+Creating a new Codespace automatically takes care of installing all supported Python interpreters, the Poetry package manager, Python dependencies, and pre-commit hooks for you.

 To create a new Codespace:
 1. Click on the `<> Code` dropdown on the GitHub UI.